-22-07 - Internal Accounts - Fee Accounts
+23-07 - Internal Accounts - Fee Accounts

-Condition-Per District Policies and Procedures related to collection of fees, all fees collected should benefit the students from whom they were collected, and significant unused fees should be reimbursed to students at the conclusion of each school year.
+Condition-Per District Policies and Procedures related to collection of fees, all fees collected should benefit the students from whom they were collected, expenditures from fee accounts should not exceed fees received, and significant unused fees should be reimbursed to students at the conclusion of each school year.

-During our audit, we noted several instances of significant end-of-year excesses in fee accounts which were not reimbursed to students, some of which represented a buildup of multiple prior years' fees.
+During our audit, we noted several instances of significant end-of-year excesses in fee accounts which were not reimbursed to students, some of which represented a buildup of multiple prior years' fees, over-expenditure of fee accounts resulting in negative balances requiring transfers of general funds to cover the deficit, and comingled fee and non-fee funding sources within a single account.